Pelvic Floor Rehabilitation – New York

 Solstice Physiotherapy is proud to help our patients recover from injuries and live pain-free lives.
 But don’t take our word for it, here are some reviews from patients who have benefited from our services.

 “Kara and Erica have always been highly recommended in the past.
 I couldn’t agree more.
-I have been through many pelvic pt’s in the past and consider Kara to be one of the best I’ve seen if not the best pelvic physical therapist to help with my pelvic pain thus far.
+I have been through many pelvic PTs in the past and consider Kara to be one of the best, if not the best, pelvic physical therapists I’ve seen to help with my pelvic pain thus far.
 She is also extremely lovely and has a wonderful bedside manner.
-She genuinely cares about her patients and I can not be happier to have found her.
+She genuinely cares about her patients, and I cannot be happier to have found her.
 I’ll be sticking with Kara and Erica wherever they go.”

 — JULIE